 It’s a shame that this dessert is traditionally made with synthetic food coloring, but you can use any natural food coloring you can find.
 I personally don’t really like using artificial food products, but I wasn’t able to get beet roots this time.
 To achieve the “original” color of this dessert for you to see, I went with some orange-red organic food coloring.
 However, I made sure to set some water chestnuts aside to soak in the concentrated butterfly pea flower water I made using my neighbor’s flowers as well.
 Normally I wouldn’t bother with the color so much unless I happen to have a natural source on hand.

 Now you might be wondering why I don’t have even a single piece of thapthim the color of butterfly pea flowers.
 Well, as with most things in (my) life, this went wrong!
 First, I picked too few flowers so the color wasn’t vivid enough.
 Then after sifting the first batch of thapthim, I used the already-red-tinted sifted flour to make the second batch.
-Yes, sometimes, I can be that thick. ?
-But guess what, I actually liked the brownish color my thapthim turned out!
-My mom and my brother said they liked it, too.
-So there you go…a new thapthim color.
+So I ended up with a brownish color instead but I quite liked it.

 To make this dessert even more glorious than it already is, you can add the optional Thai kopyor coconut (maprao kathi) which is probably the best mutant to ever have occurred on this planet! ?
 Shhh, don’t be put off by the word mutant.
 You’re actually more than okay to eat it, and it’s chewy and fun to eat!